Renormalization Group Analysis of Turbulent Hydrodynamics

-so we are ready to identify the new with the old cutoff. \\ From the renormalization step, it is now easy to deduce the scaling of a field.
-Beginning with the original kinetic term (\ref{sorg}), we conclude that, as $S_{\text{kin}}$ does not scale at all, the rescaled field $\tilde{\phi}$ has to be scaled as
+From the renormalisation step, it is now easy to deduce the scaling of a field.
+Beginning with the original kinetic term (\ref{sorg}), we conclude that, as $S_{\textrm{kin}}$ does not scale at all, the rescaled field $\tilde{\phi}$ has to be scaled as